GSA/fpki-guides/pages/fpki_certificate_profiles.md

 To maximize interoperability across Federal Government and external PKI communities, these profiles now include certain formats and semantics from RFC 5280.<sup>[1](#myfootnote1)</sup>

-* To find a certificate or CRL extensions profile, click the **+** on the left-hand sidebar.
+* To find a certificate or CRL extensions profile, click the **+** on the left sidebar.
 Select your profile.

 ## History and Traceability

 The certificate and CRL extensions profiles for the _Common Policy CP_ have appeared in three previous standards:  SSP (FIPS 201), FBCA, and PIV-I. The current profiles will be published in the _X.509 Certificate and Certificate Revocation List (CRL) Extensions Profile for the Shared Service Providers (SSP) Program, Federal Bridge, and PIV-I_.

 The profile-numbering traceability is below:

-**Common Policy CP Certificate Profile Traceability Matrix**
+### Certificate Profile Traceability Matrix

 | **Certificate Profile<BR>Worksheets**   | **SSP**<BR>**(FIPS 201)**        | **FBCA**     | **PIV-I**     | **Current**   |
 | :----------------------------------  | :------:        | :-----------:      | :-----------:      | :-----------:      |